QUALINET/databases/_posts/2025-12-15-avt_360_simulator_sickness_data.md

 The GitHub repository provides tools for evaluating both the SSQ and head rotation data, enabling researchers to apply the simplified questionnaire methodology to their own 360° video studies.
 The dataset is also available on Zenodo (DOI: 10.5281/zenodo.4472672) with open access under Creative Commons Attribution 4.0 International License.

-This research has been influential with 15 citations and over 1,099 downloads, contributing to standardized and efficient assessment of simulator sickness in immersive 360° video experiences.
-The simplified questionnaire reduces participant burden while maintaining measurement validity, making it particularly valuable for large-scale quality of experience studies involving omnidirectional video content viewed through HMDs.